brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 Brunch is **fundamentally** specialized and geared towards **building assets**, these files that get used in the end by your runtime platform, usually a web browser.
 It thus comes pre-equipped with a number of behaviors and features.
 You’ll most notably get:

-  * Categorization of source files: JavaScript, Style sheets, Templates and “miscellanea;”
+  * Categorization of source files: JavaScript, Style sheets, Templates and “miscellanea”;
   * **Smart concatenation** of these files towards one or more target files;
   * **Module wrapping** of JavaScript files;
   * Handling of front-end dependencies with NPM;
   * Maintenance of all relevant [source maps](http://blog.teamtreehouse.com/introduction-source-maps);
-  * **Minification** of resulting files if we’re in “production mode;”
+  * **Minification** of resulting files if we’re in “production mode”;
   * **Watching** of source files to update the build on the fly.

 All these features are here already because this is a specialized tool, yet they remain **super-easy to use** (most of the time, they’re actually automatic) thanks to a nifty set of conventions, that we’ll explore later on.